-Samuel Issacharoff is the Reiss Professor of Constitutional Law at New York University School of Law.
+Samuel Issacharoff (@SIssacharoff) is the Reiss Professor of Constitutional Law at New York University School of Law.
 His many articles and book range across issues in civil procedure (especially complex litigation and class actions), law and economics, and constitutional law, particularly with regard to voting rights and electoral system.
 He is one of the pioneers in the law of the political process and one of the co-authors of the seminal Law of Democracy casebook.
 His work on comparative constitutional law includes Fragile Democracies (2015) and the work-in-progress Democracy Unmoored.